-The appropriate Indigenous First Nation or Métis groups shall be consulted provided notification in regard to the identification of burial sites and significant archaeological resources relating to the activities of their ancestors.
-If the Township initiates the preparation of an Archaeological Management Plan, the appropriate Indigenous First Nations or Métis groups shall be notified and invited to participate in the process.
+The appropriate Indigenous group s shall be consulted in regard to the identification of burial sites and significant archaeological resources relating to the activities of their ancestors.
+If the Township initiates the preparation of an Archaeological Management Plan, Indigenous groups shall be notified and invited to participate in the process.

-4.3 COMMUNITY IMPROVEMENT
+4.3 Community Improvement